isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 Approved travellers without these documents will be refused entry into Singapore under the RGL arrangement.

 The host<sup>2</sup> company or government agency will transport the traveller directly from the airport/land checkpoint (in the case of Malaysia) to the declared self-sourced accommodation, adhering to prevailing health measures.
-The applicant must remain in the declared accommodation (non-residential address only) until a negative test result from the post-arrival COVID-19 PCR test is released.
+The applicant must remain in the declared accommodation (non-residential address only) until a negative test result from the post-arrival COVID-19 PCR test is released, usually in about 48 hours.
 Thereafter, the traveller can proceed on the pre-declared controlled itinerary.
 The host company or government agency is responsible for monitoring the traveller’s adherence to the controlled itinerary.

 If tested positive for COVID-19, the traveller will receive medical treatment at his/her own expense.